Welcome to Year 6's Class Page

 Taking the time to read with your children on a regular basis sends an important message: Reading is worthwhile and enables children to access so much learning across all areas of the Year 6 Curriculum.

-PE will be taught on a Thursday afternoon by Mr Ellison.
-Children can come to school in their PE t-shirt and shorts with plain black or grey joggers and hoodie if needed in the colder weather.
-They must wear their school jumper on PE days.
+PE will be taught by Mr Ellison on a Tuesday and Thursday.
+Children must come to school in their PE kit.
+This must be the school t-shirt and shorts with plain black or grey joggers in the winter months.
+They must wear their school jumper or the 3/4 zipped PE top which is available from Grays.
+Hoodies and other branded sports wear is not permitted on PE days.

 Homework will be set digitally using our digital resources.
 These include LBQ and Purple Mash resource.
 To access this children will need to follow the links below and use the log in details they have received in class.
-If you have any issues accessing this please used Class Dojo to contact me.
+If you have any issues accessing this, please use Class Dojo to contact me.